-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Skiatook is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Skiatook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Skiatook is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Skiatook who work in office and administrative support (13.38%), sales jobs (10.58%), and management occupations (10.29%).
+There are especially a lot of people living in Skiatook who work in sales jobs (13.28%), office and administrative support (12.22%), and teaching (8.32%).

-The per capita income in Skiatook in 2010 was $24,977, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of $99,908 for a family of four.
+The per capita income in Skiatook in 2018 was $23,475, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,900 for a family of four.
 However, Skiatook contains both very wealthy and poor people as well.

 Skiatook is a very ethnically-diverse town.
 The people who call Skiatook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Skiatook residents report their race to be White, followed by Native American.
-Important ancestries of people in Skiatook include Irish, German, English, French, and Dutch.
+Important ancestries of people in Skiatook include Irish, German, English, Dutch West Indian, and Scandinavian.

 The most common language spoken in Skiatook is English.
 Other important languages spoken here include Spanish and Polish.